-All electors have the option of applying for postal ballot papers to be sent to their nominated address.
-Applications for NT Local Government (Council) elections can be made within the 3-month period before election day.
+You can apply for a postal vote and have the ballot paper sent to your nominated address.
+Applications for local government elections can be made within the 3-month period before election day.

-When will the ballot papers be sent to me?
+When will the ballot paper be sent to me?

-Once the declaration of nominations and draw to determine the order of candidate names on the ballot paper is conducted; ballot papers are printed and ballot material is forwarded as soon as possible thereafter.
+Once the declaration of nominations is conducted, ballot papers are printed and ballot material is forwarded as soon as possible thereafter.

 What is the latest despatch of ballot material?